2014–15 Liga Nacional de Guatemala

-The 2014–15 Liga Nacional de Guatemala was the 16th season in which the Apertura and Clausura season was used.
-The season began on 19 July 2014 and ended on 23 May 2015.
+The 2014–15 Liga Nacional de Guatemala was the 62nd professional season of the top-flight football league in Guatemala.
+The season was divided into two championships—the 2014 Apertura and the 2015 Clausura—each in an identical format and each contested by the same 12 teams.

 Format

 The format for both championships are identical.
 Each championship will have two stages: a first stage and a playoff stage.
 The first stage of each championship is a double round-robin format.
 The teams that finish first and second in the standings will advance to the playoffs semifinals, while the teams that finish 3–6 will enter in the quarterfinals.
 The winner of each quarterfinal will advance to the semifinals.
 The winners of the semifinals will advance to the finals, which will determine the tournament champion.